rphi/WingMan/README.md

 # Welcome
-This is a tool I have built as a poor uni student to allow me to control my laptop running [ETC Nomad](https://www.etcconnect.com/Products/Consoles/Eos-Family/ETCnomad-ETCnomad-Puck/Overview.aspx) with physical sliders and buttons.
+This is a tool I have built as a cash-strapped uni student to allow me to control my laptop running [ETC Nomad](https://www.etcconnect.com/Products/Consoles/Eos-Family/ETCnomad-ETCnomad-Puck/Overview.aspx) with physical sliders and buttons.
+With a bit of luck this should save me having to rent a proper console for at least the smaller shows that I am involved with.

 Why build my own, well [~£1000](https://www.etcconnect.com/Products/Consoles/Eos-Family/Accessories/Universal-Fader-Wing/Features.aspx) seems a bit much for me.

 ![Main screen](images/main.png)

 # Installation
-**Todo:** upload precompiled binaries and ClickOnce installer.
-Also add makefile.
+You can install the software using ClickOnce [here](ClickOnce/publish.htm).

 # Prerequisites
 This project is built using C# and .Net 4.5 with Windows Forms so you will most likely